 Tips to Prevent Alert Fatigue

-There are lots of things an IT team can do to prevent alert fatigue, such as:
+There are lots of things an IT team can do to prevent it, such as:

-- Provide Relevant Alerts: There is no need for an IT team to be bombarded with alerts.
+- Provide Relevant Alerts: It is unnecessary to inundate an IT staff with notifications.
 Fortunately, incident management software helps IT team members receive timely, relevant alerts, as well as limit the risk of alert overload.

 - Prioritize Accountability: Incident management notifications and updates should be visible across an IT team.
 That way, IT team members are accountable to one another and can keep in touch with each other until an incident is resolved.